You are here

 To be considered full-time as an F-1 student, you must be registered full-time for each required term in your program.
 If you are a graduate student, you must be registered for 18 credits a year.
 If you are an undergraduate student, you must be registered for a total of 12 credits per semester for the fall and spring semesters.
 If you are an ESL student, you must be enrolled in the full ESL program, which totals 20 hours per week.

 If you are a degree-seeking student, developmental classes count toward full-time enrollment even when they are not credit-bearing or are credits that do not apply to your degree.
 However, class auditing or making up an incomplete from a previous semester do not count as credit toward full-time enrollment.

 Dropping below full-time must be pre-approved by the OIP, and permission will only be granted for certain academic and medical circumstances.
 If you have an academic/medical situation you feel might warrant a drop below full-time, please contact the OIP immediately to see if this is permitted.
 You may only drop below full-time without pre-approval when you are in your last semester of study before graduation and do not need to be enrolled full-time to complete the requirements of your degree program.
 This information must be certified, in writing, by the Registrar and must be submitted to the OIP before the end of the drop/add period.
-Apart from the aforementioned cases, if you do not register as a full-time student, you are violating the terms of your F-1 status, and the college is obligated to terminate your status for "unauthorized drop below full course of study."
+Apart from the aforementioned cases, if you do not register as a full-time student, you are violating the terms of your F-1 status, and the university is obligated to terminate your status for "unauthorized drop below full course of study."